Omaha National Bank Building

 The Omaha National Bank Building was built in 1888–89 at 1650 Farnam Street in Downtown Omaha, Nebraska.
-Built in the Italian Renaissance style, the building was saved from demolition by a rehabilitation in 1978.
+Designed by McKim, Mead & White in the Italian Renaissance style, the building was saved from demolition by a rehabilitation in 1978.
 Listed on the National Register of Historic Places in 1972, the building was originally known as the New York Life Insurance Building; it was renamed in 1906.

 History

 Originally occupied by the New York Life Insurance Company, the building was purchased by the Kountze Brothers's Omaha National Bank in 1909.
 Constructed in 1888–89, the building was designed in the Renaissance Revival style by Frederick Elmer Hill (1857–1929) of the New York City architectural firm of McKim, Mead, and White.
-The firm designed an identical office tower, the New York Life Building (Kansas City, Missouri), and was Omaha's first 10-story structure.
+The firm designed an identical office tower, the New York Life Building in Kansas City, Missouri, and was Omaha's first 10-story structure.

 Omaha National Bank

 Started in 1856, Omaha National Bank's original location was at 212 South 13th Street.
 In 1906 they purchased the building from the New York Life Insurance Company and renovated it completely.

 Omaha pioneer Ezra Millard was the first president of Omaha National Bank.
 Future Omaha mayor and Nebraska Senator Joseph H. Millard was president of the Omaha National Bank after Millard's departure in 1871.